 The first step in your analysis should be to locate those requests that you want to analyze at a granular level.
 Filters can be used to narrow down many thousands of requests to just those few requests that are relevant to your analysis.
-This can be achieved during problem analysis by following the root-cause analysis drill-downs (to start problem analysis, select Problems in the Dynatrace menu), or manually by segmenting your requests using the advanced filtering mechanisms in service flow and outlier analysis.
+This can be achieved during problem analysis by following the root cause analysis drilldowns (to begin problem analysis, select Problems in the Dynatrace menu), or manually by segmenting your requests using the advanced filtering mechanisms in the service flow and outlier analysis.
 Ultimately, you’ll likely discover a handful of requests that require deeper analysis.
 This is where PurePath analysis comes in.

 Detection of a single request